vapor/docs/guide/config.md

 > The `"$NAME"` syntax is available for all values to access environment variables.

-Please notice that servers.json, and production/servers.json both declare the same keys. host, and port.
+Please notice that `servers.json`, and `production/servers.json` both declare the same keys: `host`, and `port`.
 In our application, we'll call:

 ```swift
 // will load 0.0.0.0 or 127.0.0.1 based on above config